Last Updated on December 12, 2020 by Admin

 A construction project consists of many different details.
 One of the most vital that no project manager should overlook has to do with its legal parameters.
 A well-prepared construction project manager should always be in a position to offer answers in potential legal disputes or risks that may emerge.
 In that way, the whole project is secured and built on strong foundations.
 In general, there are five main areas that should be taken into consideration:

-- The parties: This category refers to anyone who is involved in the construction project (contractors, consultants, sub-contractors, purchaser, etc.)
+- The parties: This category refers to anyone who is involved in the construction project (contractors, consultants, sub-contractors, purchasers, etc.)

 - Contracts: Even though there are certain fixed contract forms for construction projects, many times there is a need for changes in the agreements so legal advice is more than necessary.